isomerpages/nrf-psta/pages/How to Nominate.md

 * [PSA](https://go.gov.sg/psa-nomination-form-2023)
 * [PTA](https://go.gov.sg/pta-nomination-form-2023)

 *Note: For the PSA and PTA forms, please ensure the nominees sign the <b><u>Declaration and Consent to the use of Personal Data and Terms of Participation</u></b> section in the forms.
-Two signatures are required and we accept digital or electronic signatures.<br>*<br>
+Two signatures are required and we accept digital or electronic signatures.<br>

 2. **SingPass login is required to access the Nomination Portal**<br>
 Should you encounter any issues, please email us at secretariat[at]psta.sg